Course: CIS451/651 Data Compression in Multimedia

 } AMERRLE;

-the full compressed file “example.txt.ARLE” would contain 39 bytes and look like (remember <nl> represents 1 byte):
+The compressed file example.ARLE including metadata would contain 39 bytes and look like (remember <nl> represents 1 byte):

 amerRLE1008Ab Y6X!<nl>3A7b2 9Y3Y163X1Y3!1<nl>

-If you were to print the file “example.txt.ARLE”, you would see 3 lines of output (note: the third line is blank):
+If you were to edit or print the file example.ARLE, you would see (note: there is a <nl> at the end of the 2nd line):

 amerRLE1008Ab Y6X!